 In 2012, Mr. Matyas joined the Board of Directors for the Community Health Accreditation Program (CHAP), a non-profit accrediting body for more than 5,000 community-based health care organizations worldwide (home health, hospice, home medical equipment).
 From 2005 to 2008, by appointment of the Secretary of the Department of Health & Human Services, Mr. Matyas served on the Advisory Committee on Blood Safety & Availability, which provides advice on broad public health, ethical and legal issues related to the nation's supply of blood and blood products.
 From 2002 to 2008, Mr. Matyas served as a member of the Board of Directors for the American Health Lawyers Association (AHLA).
 In 2015, Mr. Matyas was elected as a Fellow of AHLA, in recognition of his career-long achievements, contributions and tenure with AHLA, and continuing service and leadership in the legal profession.

 Mr. Matyas was elected to the BTI Client Service All-Star Team in 2012 and 2013 for his "extraordinary client service" and "willingness to go above and beyond expectations."
 The BTI survey identifies and ranks an exclusive list of attorneys—identified solely through client feedback from in-house counsel at Fortune 1000 companies.
 In addition, Mr. Matyas achieved the "Client Service MVP" ranking from BTI in 2013, which honors attorneys for delivering superior client service year after year.
-Mr. Matyas has also been listed in Chambers USA: America's Leading Lawyers for Business (2007 to 2016) and recommended by The Legal 500 United States (2011 to 2016).
+Mr. Matyas has also been listed in Chambers USA: America's Leading Lawyers for Business (2007 to 2017) and recommended by The Legal 500 United States (2011 to 2017), which also named him to The Legal 500 Hall of Fame, in 2017.
 He was selected by his peers for inclusion in The Best Lawyers in America© (2011 to 2017) in the field of Health Care Law and named on the Washington DC Super Lawyers list (2007 to 2017) in the area of Health Care.
 In both 2005 and 2010, Mr. Matyas was selected by the editors of Nightingale's Healthcare News as one of the "Outstanding Fraud & Compliance Lawyers."

 Mr. Matyas is a frequent speaker and author on the subjects of health care fraud, corporate compliance programs, the Stark Law, mergers and acquisitions in the health care industry, and other health-related topics.
 He is a coauthor of Legal Issues in Health Care Fraud and Abuse: Navigating the Uncertainties, 4th ed., published by AHLA in June 2012.